Normify-me/API/README.md

 **Response Fields:**
 - `standard_found`: Indicates if the requested standard was found in the Nomrify database
+- `matched_by_similarity`: Indicator if the standard was found in the database but the identifier did not match 100% and the match was done by a similarity analysis (please check this result manually if the match was correct)
+- `similarity_score`: Float between 0 and 1 that shows the similarity between the name_short of the request and the name/name_short in the database when the standard is matched via similarity matching.
+A value of 1 indicates perfect similarity.
 - `id`: Unique ID of the law/standard
 - `identifier`: Unique identifier of the law/standard
 - `title`: Title of the law/standard
 - `current_version_date`: Current version date (Publishing date/Version date)
-- `matched_by_similarity`: Indicator if the standard was found in the database but the identifier did not match 100% and the match was done by a similarity analysis (please check this result manually if the match was correct)
 - `created_by_ai`: Indicator if the standard was created by AI in the database
 - `retracted`: Indicator if this law/standard was rectracted (not in effect anymore).
 - `has_newer_version`: Boolean indicating whether a newer version than the provided date is available